httpwg/wg-materials/ietf97/minutes.md

 Julian: We need to define scope.
 Data types might not be ready to go yet.

-???: I have difficulty with abstract and unproven syntax being used as a future protocol guideline.
+Roy Fielding: I have difficulty with abstract and unproven syntax being used as a future protocol guideline.
 But I see no reason not to explore various alternatives as experimental work.

 Joe Hildebrand: Is this far enough along to focus discussion?